Secwépemc Child and Family Services Agency

-STEP ONE: If you feel this is right for you, you can start the process by filling in the application [link to application] here.
-Please call Gail Peterson at the SCFS office, at 250-314-9669, to discuss next steps.
+STEP ONE: If you feel this is right for you, you can start the process by filling in an application.
+Please call Tammy Newton at the SCFS office, at 250-314-9669, to discuss next steps.
 The application form will include a criminal record check that looks at ensuring a safe home for children.

 Please note: if you have a prior criminal record, do not be discouraged from applying to become a caregiver.
 This can be discussed and decided on an individual basis.